DaemonAlchemist/unstateless/README.md

 #### `useGlobal.listen.on:  <T>(index:string, spy:UpdateSpy<T>) => void`

 This provides a hook into the shared state update process.
-Pass in a spy function `(oldVal:T, newVal:T) => void` to listen for state changes.
+Pass in a spy function `(newVal:T, oldVal:T, index:string) => void` to listen for state changes.
 This is especially useful for logging state changes or persisting values to an API.

 #### `useGlobal.listen.onAll:  <T>(spy:UpdateSpy<T>) => void`